AliceVanni/agingTTS/README.md

 # Frysk Aging TTS
-The current repository contains all the information about the installation and use of the TTS system I developed as part of my Thesis Project for the MSc Voice Technology.
+This repository collects all the documents and programs for the implementation of the text-to-speech system I developed as part of my Thesis Project for the MSc Voice Technology.

-The implementation is based on the pipeline developed for [ChildTTS](https://github.com/C3Imaging/ChildTTS), which in turn is based on [CorentinJ code](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
-Unlike ChildTTS, the current TTS system uses FastSpeech2, following the [PyTorch implementation](https://github.com/ming024/FastSpeech2).
+The implementation uses FastSpeech2 based on [ming024 PyTorch implementation](https://github.com/ming024/FastSpeech2).
+The system was inpired by the pipeline developed for [ChildTTS](https://github.com/C3Imaging/ChildTTS), which in turn is based on [CorentinJ code](https://github.com/CorentinJ/Real-Time-Voice-Cloning).

+The main difference from the basic FastSpeech2 model is the addition of age embeddings in order to model and control age of the synthesised voice.

 Python version used: Python 3.9.6

-Structure:
-- speaker embedding
-- age embedding
-- ...
-- vocoder